 BSN students in their senior year can study at Limerick and fulfill requirements of the BSN.
 Nursing students take a specialized 9-credit block of classes at Limerick, replacing NURS 4703, NURS 4704 and NURS 4402, and any two 3-credit elective classes from Limerick’s regular class catalog.
 These other two classes can fulfill LibEd requirements, minor requirements, etc.

 Students apply during their junior year for study Fall semester of senior year.
 Good standing in the BSN program is required.
 Students should work with their SoN academic adviser well in advance of participation, as early planning is required.
 Practicum placements in Limerick are limited, and spaces may be competitive depending on the number of applicants.

 Participate in a research project while making connections with the local community through the UL Practicum course.
 You will work with a team of students, UL staff, and community members to design and implement your project.
 In addition to gaining research skills and connecting to the local community, you will also develop other skills such as teamwork, leadership, and working across cultures.
 If you participate in this UL practicum, you are eligible for the I-UROP scholarship.

 Limerick offers a selection of 3-week, 3-credit summer courses available to international students.
-For brief course descriptions, and to view which Liberal Education requirements these courses fufill, visit our Summer Courses website.
+For brief course descriptions, and to view which Liberal Education requirements these courses fufill, visit Summer Courses.